 Mental health is just as important as physical health.
-Every one of us has experienced mental illness in some capacity, be it mild or severe - whether it is our own or that of a family member or friend who has needed mental health care at a point in their lives.
+Each of us has experienced mental illness in some capacity, be it mild or severe - whether it is our own or that of a family member or friend who has needed mental health care at a point in their lives.
 There is no reason for any stigma to remain for those who seek and need psychiatric support.

 How could your donation help?